Six-day racing: The first American six-days

+In America, the first six-day bicycle race was held in Chicago’s Exposition Building in November 1879, a competition between Englishmen against Americans, won by the English, David Stanton and Bill Cann, who rode a combined distance of 1,665 miles.
+Many other six-day races were held in America during the 1880s.

 However, the event did not become popular until 1891, when the first Six Days of New York were held in New York's Madison Square Garden.
 Initially, these races were contests of raw endurance, with a single rider completing as many laps as possible.
 At first, races were less than 24 hours a day.
 Riders slept at night and were free to join in the morning when they chose.
 Faster riders would start later than the slower ones, who would sacrifice sleep to make up for lack of pace.
 Quickly, riders began competing 24 hours a day, limited only by their ability to stay awake.
 Many employed seconds, as in boxing, to keep them going.
 The seconds, known by their French name, soigneurs, were said to have used doping to keep their riders circling the track.
 Riders became desperately tired.
 According to a contemporary newspaper clipping retained by Major Taylor:

 The riders are becoming peevish and fretful.
 The wear and tear upon their nerves and their muscles, and the loss of sleep make them so.
 If their desires are not met with on the moment, they break forth with a stream of abuse.
 Nothing pleases them.
 These outbreaks do not trouble the trainers with experience, for they understand the condition the men are in.

 The condition included delusions and hallucinations.
 Riders wobbled and fell.
 But they were often well paid, especially since more people came to watch as their condition worsened.
 Promoters in New York paid Teddy Hale US$5,000 when he won in 1896 and he won "like a ghost, his face as white as a corpse, his eyes no longer visible because they'd retreated into his skull", according to one report.
 The New York Times said in 1897:

 It is a fine thing that a man astride two wheels can, in a six-day race, distance a hound, horse, or a locomotive.
 It confirms the assumption, no longer much contested, that the human animal is superior to the other animals.
 But this undisputed thing is being said in too solemn and painful way at Madison Square Garden.
 An athletic contest in which participants 'go queer' in their heads, and strain their powers until their faces become hideous with the tortures that rack them, is not sport.
 It is brutality.
 Days and weeks of recuperation will be needed to put the Garden racers in condition, and it is likely that some of them will never recover from the strain.